 - open gates

-You must put your bins and sacks at the edge of your property and they must be clearly visible to the collection crews.
+You must put your bins and sacks at the edge of your property so they're clearly visible to the collection crews.

 Correct bin presentation examples